I-am-PUID-0/DUMB_docs/docs/getting-started/installation.md

 # 🛠️ Installation & Prerequisites

-Before you deploy DMB, make sure your environment and accounts are ready.
+Before you deploy DUMB, make sure your environment and accounts are ready.

 ---